NeuroDataDesign/LIDS/README.md

 and navigate to the *demo notebook* and run it! **Note, the path to imported files in the demo notebook are relative to our folder structure.
 Please, change the paths to match your folder structure.**

 The demo notebook **must run in the correct environment**.
 Even after the creation of your environment, if you are **unable to locate the environment in Jupyter Notebook's kernel**, do the following:

+Check to make sure the environment was created: